sweet-tooth-clojure/describe/README.md

 Describes data structures.
 Like validating, but less assertive.
 Milquetoast validator.
 Still in its infancy.

 Novel?
 Interesting?
-I hope so - stick around if you'd like to help work together to figure out a new approach to validation (or please tell me it's done better elsewhere so I can use that and stop working on this).
+I hope so - I'm releasing this because I think this approach to validation is new and somewhat fun to think about, and I'd love to find some people to think about it with me (or at least tell me it's done better elsewhere so I can use that and stop working on this).
+I hope that's you!

 ```clj
 [sweet-tooth/describe "0.1.0"]